Last updated on December 21st, 2018

 Since we planned to stay there 6 nights including Christmas, all the hotel prices were ridiculously high.
-That’s when AirBnb helped us a lot.
+That’s when Airbnb helped us a lot.
 We found an amazing flat in Charenton-le-Pont (it’s a bit outside Paris, but very close to metro, which will deliver you to the city centre within just 40 minutes), and the price was more than great: around 90 euros per person (for 6 nights, can you believe that!).
-That’s how we managed to spend not that much money during our 16 day itinerary for Europe.
+That’s how we managed to spend not that much money during

-The accommodation choice in Seville was much easier: we picked a budget hostel with the highest user rating on Booking.com: Flamenka hostel.
-It looked nice in the pictures and in the reality, too.
-However, there were some downsides, such as availability of wi-fi only near the lobby, and a shared shower, which was very dirty and didn’t have hot water most of the time.
-Well, not recommended 🙂 We were so lucky to be in Seville on Monday, when almost all the museums were free for all.
+The accommodation choice in Seville was much more straightforward: we picked a budget hostel with the highest user rating on Booking.com: Flamenka hostel.
+It looked nice in the pictures and in reality, too.
+However, there were some downsides, such as the availability of wi-fi only near the lobby, and a shared shower, which quite dirty and the hot water wasn’t there all the time.
+We were so lucky to be in Seville on Monday when almost all the museums were free for all.
 I wrote about Monday in Seville in this post!

 Just like in Paris, in Madrid, we also booked a room via AirBnb.
 It was a room in a huge shared flat with a central location (Tirsa Molina), 15 min walk from España square.
 The host was great: a very friendly old lady, who spoke perfect English.
 And the room price was also more than great (50€ per person for 5 nights).

 In Poland, we booked a hotel close to the airport: